nethalo/proxysql-basics-master-slave/README.md

 ### Setting the servers

 Server info is stored in the **mysql_servers** table.
-The most basi amount of info required to insert is the info that describes:
+The most basic amount of info required to insert is the info that describes:

 - The server hostname
 - The MySQL port